-REFUND POLICYWashington University of Virginia (and the Lingua Franca Institute) complies with the cancellation and refund policies of SHEV.
+REFUND POLICYWashington University of Virginia (and the Lingua Franca Institute) complies with the cancellation and refund policies of SCHEV.
 Please contact the Admission’s Office for more specific information.

 CLASS SCHEDULELFI offers two courses at each level: Language Arts and Oral Communication.
 Both courses must be taken to meet F-1 visa requirements for full-time study.
 For other eligible visa holders and residents, you can take one or both courses.
 Each course focuses on the basic 4 skills: listening, speaking, reading, and writing.
 The Language Arts course emphasizes reading and writing skills while the Oral Communication course emphasizes listening and speaking skills.